hkuchynski/natours/README.md

 ## Natours

 > This is a one-page landing site of a company that offers tours in the nature.
-Design cretdit to Jonas Schmedtmann.
+Design credit to Jonas Schmedtmann.

 ## Featuring: